sydneychambers/AcademicProbationSystem/README.md

 # **Academic Probation System**

 ## **Overview**
 The Academic Probation System is a software tool designed to assist academic institutions in managing and monitoring students' academic performance.
-It provides functionalities for tracking student grades, identifying students at risk of academic probation, generating reports, and facilitating communication related to the students' academic status between stakeholders (students, advisors, etc.).
+It provides functionalities for tracking student grades, identifying students at risk of academic probation, generating reports, and facilitating communication related to the students' academic status between stakeholders (students, advisors, etc.) [TO BE IMPLEMENTED].

 ## **Features**
 - **Grade Tracking**: The system allows users to input and update student grades for various modules / courses.